AaronYang2333/DSCI_553/README.md

-# 2020 Spring USC INF_553 (Foundations and Applications of Data Mining)
+## 2020 Spring USC INF_553 (Foundations and Applications of Data Mining)

-Coursework in University of Southern California.
-Implement Data Mining techiques on Spark with Python3.
+#### Description
+Data mining is a foundational piece of the data analytics skill set.
+At a high level, it allows the analyst to discover patterns in data, and transform it into a usable product.
+The course will teach data mining algorithms for analyzing very large data sets.
+It will have an applied focus, in that it is meant for preparing students to utilize topics in data mining to solve real world problems

+#### Homeworks
+These following code are my homework source code.

 |No.|    Main Application    |Programming|Tags|Score|
 |---|------------------------|-----------|----|-----|